BrunoMRopke/Python_Repository/README.md

 # Contribution

 Contributions to this collection are welcome!
-If you have suggestions or additional functions that can be included, feel free to create a pull request or open an issue.
+If you have suggestions or additional functions that can be included, feel free to create a pull request.